pastranastevenaz/checksite/README.md

 I'm thinking trynig to use some kind of clode block storage for thise, as long as I can find something affordable.

+#### 2018-08-13

+It's been a few days since I've worked on this.
+Hopefully I can make some decent progress today.
+I plan on working on the layout of the services page to start out with.
+However, i believe I'll start with the avatar upload feature.

+--

+So I decided to use an AWS s# bucket for the avatar images.First thing I did was go create a new empty bucket in my AWS acct.

+It took me several hours to even figure out how to connect to, upload, and display an image  using s3.
+Wow!
+I can't stand AWS documentation.
+It's pretty much useless.